 - Attaining 23 years of age before the beginning of the academic term of enrollment

 Students who do not fit into these criteria have two options to further pursue consideration for commuter status.
 Primarily, students can request to be placed on a wait list to be granted commuter status.
 Being on the wait list earlier or later in the year does not necessarily ensure priority over other students on the list.
-That decision will consider a student's accumulated credit hours, GPA, and disciplinary record.
+The decision to allow a student to commute will include the following considerations: a student's accumulated credit hours, GPA, and disciplinary record.
 Ultimately, the University only grants commuter status to students if it requires more space for on-campus housing.
 Thus, the wait list is put together only for the University to use at its discretion, if at all.
-Secondarily, if a student thinks that they have a unique circumstance that requires the University to consider granting commuter status outside of its policy, the student should write a letter of appeal and send it to the Dean of Students.
+Secondarily, if a student thinks that they have a unique circumstance that requires the University to consider granting commuter status outside of its polic, the student should write a letter of appeal and send it to the Dean of Students.
 This appeal should be a very detailed description of the circumstances the student is dealing with that have compelled them to appeal.
 It should also include the student's contact information.
 This letter needs to be written and delivered directly to the Student Development Office or faxed to the office at 610-341-1705.
 Submitting this letter of appeal does not guarantee that commuter status will be granted.
 The Dean of Students or the Coordinator of Housing will be in contact with the student about the letter and will move forward with the process from there.